The TRGB-SBF Project. I. A Tip of the Red Giant Branch Distance to the Fornax Cluster with JWST

 \subsection{Distances}

-To provide an absolute scaling for our TRGB measurements, we utilize the JWST/NIRCam TRGB calibration provided by~\cite{2024arXiv240104776A}.
+To provide an absolute scaling for our TRGB measurements, we utilize the JWST/NIRCam TRGB calibration provided by~\cite{2024ApJ...966...89A}.
 They use data taken in the outer regions of the megamaser host NGC\,4258 to provide a direct calibration in our filter of interest ($F090W$).
 The baseline absolute calibration they provide is $M_\mathrm{TRGB}^{F090W} = \calib \pm \calibstat$~(stat) $\pm \calibsys$~(sys)~mag.
 They also note that this baseline calibration may be further tailored to individual measurement techniques: a value of $M_\mathrm{TRGB}^{F090W} = -4.347$~mag is more appropriate for techniques which employ the use of LF fitting with artificial stars (e.g.{} \citealt{2006AJ....132.2729M}) and take into account photometric bias, errors, and incompleteness.
-We note that several modest changes in the recommended DOLPHOT parameters may result in minor offsets in the final photometry, though \cite{2024ApJS..271...47W} note that the performance is comparable.\footnote{An updated NIRCam TRGB calibration with the new DOLPHOT parameters and PSF models, along with a NIRISS TRGB calibration will be provided in a future, separate work (Anand et al. in prep).} To account for any potential mismatches, we choose to include an additional 0.03~mag contribution to the overall systematic error term.
-The magnitude of this term is also provided by \cite{2024arXiv240104776A}, who obtain this value from several other works in the literature which examine the systematic effects of changing DOLPHOT parameters on the output photometry \citep{2021ApJ...906..125J, 2023MNRAS.521.1532J}.
+It has been shown that the model-LF fitting techniques can provide measurements that are up to $\sim$0.05 magnitudes fainter than their edge-detection counterparts \citep{2022ApJ...932...15A}, consistent with the 0.03 mag offset in their absolute JWST calibration \citep{2024ApJ...966...89A}.
+We also note that several modest changes in the recommended DOLPHOT parameters may result in minor offsets in the final photometry, though \cite{2024ApJS..271...47W} note that the performance is comparable.\footnote{An updated NIRCam TRGB calibration with the new DOLPHOT parameters and PSF models, along with a NIRISS TRGB calibration will be provided in a future, separate work (Anand et al. in prep).
+Preliminary results from that work show that the net effect is insignificant ($<$0.01~mag)}.
+To account for any potential mismatches, we choose to include an additional 0.03~mag contribution to the overall systematic error term.
+The magnitude of this term is also provided by \cite{2024ApJ...966...89A}, who obtain this value from several other works in the literature which examine the systematic effects of changing DOLPHOT parameters on the output photometry \citep{2021ApJ...906..125J, 2023MNRAS.521.1532J}.